pippinbarr/cart253-2018/modules/physics-collisions/physics-collisions.md

 ## Two things hit each other...

 - What should we do when an object collides with something?
-- Essentially we should __reverse its velocity__ on the axis the collision to place on
+- Essentially we should __reverse its velocity__ on the axis of the collision to place on
 - So if it hit something on its left or right side, we should reverse its __x velocity__
 - And it it hit something on its top or bottom, we should reverse its __y velocity__